ASD-Blueprint/desktop.gov.au/blueprint/automation.md

 ## Exchange Online

 The following table outlines the subsections of the blueprint and their automation status for Exchange Online.
-Configuration of Exchange Online is configured after identity and access management.
+Configuration of Exchange Online is completed after identity and access management.

 | Component                       | Automated / Manual                                           |
 | ------------------------------- | ------------------------------------------------------------ |